kungsiuchun/Twitter/README.md

 - Contains the user header view: picture and tagline.
 - Contains a section with the users basic stats: # tweets, # following, # followers.
 - [ ] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
 (1pt)
-- [ ] User can reply to any tweet, and replies should be prefixed with the username and the reply_id should be set when posting the tweet.
+- [x] User can reply to any tweet, and replies should be prefixed with the username and the reply_id should be set when posting the tweet.
 (2pts)
 - [ ] User sees embedded images in tweet if available.
 (3pts)
 - [ ] Pulling down the profile page should blur and resize the header image.
 (2pts)

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+- [x] User can switch between timeline, mentions, or profile view through a tab bar

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
+1. scollview uses
-2.
+2. redo the tweet

 ## Video Walkthrough